- Admissions & Aid

-Social Work clubs and honor societies augment, expand and complement the experiences students gain in the classroom at Edinboro University.
+Social Work clubs and honor societies augment, expand and complement the experiences students gain in the classroom at PennWest Edinboro.
 Our students also benefit from a variety of volunteer and field experiences.

 If you are an undergraduate, seeking a Bachelor of Social Work degree, the BSW Social Work Club is right for you.
 It helps you connect with other majors in the program and with professionals in the community.
 These contacts help with decisions about volunteer experiences, field education placements and finding employment after graduation.